 Most common colds are not severe, but they can worsen or lead to health complications.

-“Enteroviruses that are often the culprits in the common cold can cause brain lining inflammation that causes severe headaches, difficulty looking at bright lights, neck stiffness, high fever, and confusion,” says Cameron Wolfe, MBBS, an infectious-disease specialist at Duke University School of Medicine in Durham, North Carolina.
+“Enteroviruses that are often the culprits in the common cold can cause brain lining inflammation that causes severe headaches, difficulty looking at bright lights, neck stiffness, high fever, and confusion,” says Cameron Wolfe, MBBS, an infectious disease doctor at Duke University School of Medicine in Durham, North Carolina.

 If cold or flu symptoms persist or worsen, the patient may have a secondary or bacterial infection.
 That can lead to sinus or ear infections, bronchitis, and pneumonia.
 The flu can also worsen preexisting medical problems, such as triggering asthma attacks in people with asthma.

-Research and Statistics: Who Gets Cold and Flu?
+Research and Statistics: Who Gets Colds and the Flu?

-One difference in possible symptoms: People with COVID-19 may experience a change or loss of taste or smell, which isn't a symptom of the flu.
-COVID-19 symptoms can also take longer than flu symptoms before they appear after infection and people can be contagious for longer.
+Two differences: COVID-19 symptoms can take longer than flu symptoms before they appear after infection, and people can be contagious for longer.

-COVID-19 vaccines are now approved for anyone 5 years and older.
+COVID-19 vaccines are now approved and recommended by the CDC for anyone 6 months and older.

 Resources We Love